varabyte/kotter/README.md

 }
 ```

 For convenience, there's also a `runUntilKeyPressed` method you can use to help with patterns like the above.
+It can be
+nice, for example, to let the user press _Q_ to quit your application:

 ```kotlin
 section {